 If you’re looking for the best monitor for AutoCAD, then LG 27UK850-W is another good monitor for AutoCAD for two reasons.
 The first reason is its high resolution which makes drawing and editing easier.
 The other reason is the out-of-the-box compatibility with HDR10 technology.

-It is also a USB Type-C monitor and has a high resolution of 3840 x 2160 pixels which provides an excellent display quality and has a 5ms response time that ensures that your images and text will look clear and vibrant in AutoCAD and loads quickly.
+It is also a USB Type-C monitor and has a high resolution of 3840 x 2160 pixels which provides an excellent display quality and has a 5ms response time that ensures that your images and text will look clear and vibrant in AutoCAD and load quickly.

 Apart from this, it comes with AMD FreeSync technology that allows you to seamlessly adjust the monitor in different environments with sRGB 99% color gamut and a contrast ratio of 1000:1.